Position: Wide receiver

 Weight: 195 pounds

 Dante Pettis 2018 NFL Draft Profile

 There are athletic families, and then there is the Pettis family.
-You could look to his brother, Austin Pettis, the receiving record holder at Boise State who then spent four years in the NFL.
+You could look to his cousin, Austin Pettis, the receiving record holder at Boise State who then spent four years in the NFL.
 If that isn’t enough, you could look to his father Gary Pettis.
 He played 11 seasons in Major League Baseball, winning five gold gloves and stealing 354 bases.
 It should be no surprise that Dante Pettis himself turned into a dangerous receiver and game-changing punt returner.